 What Are Some Career Options for a Massage Therapist?

 A massage therapist has many career options in a variety of settings.
 Massage therapists provide stress reduction and relaxation techniques.
-They also work in healthcare to help reduce stress and heal injures and illnesses.
+They also work in healthcare to help reduce stress and heal injuries and illnesses.
 Schools offering Massage Therapy degrees can also be found in these popular choices.

 A massage therapist works in a variety of settings, according to the Bureau of Labor Statistics (BLS, www.bls.gov).
 A massage therapist can work in both private and public settings, in offices, hospitals, nursing homes, fitness centers, sports medicine facilities, and even shopping malls.
 A full-time massage therapist often works in several different settings and sets schedules depending on clients and location.